 You will want to arrive between 5-10 minutes early to fill out a quick intake form and allow yourself some time to use the restroom, if needed.
 We will enter the massage room and discuss your individual goals for the session and answer any questions you may have.
 Remember that the room is very customizable.
 Everything from the volume of the music, the lighting, the heat on the table, and the temperature of the room are adjustable.
 Feedback about pressure and general comfort are encouraged.

-While I do not bill insurance, I do offer an invoice that can be submitted to insurance companies for potential reimbursement.
+While I currently do not bill any insurance, I do offer an invoice that can be submitted to insurance companies for potential reimbursement.
 Be sure to call your insurance company prior to your appointment and ask if they offer reimbursement for massage therapy when provided with an invoice.

 There are a range of choices: Cupping, Facial Cupping, Hot Himalayan Salt Stones, Aromatherapy, CBD Infused Massage Oil.
 Within each of these categories your massage will be further customized by deciding on style and technique ranging from a Mild General Relaxation or Deep Tissue General Relaxation, to Post-Injury/Post-Surgery Treatment, and Sports Massage.
 We will communicate about your unique massage needs at the time of your appointment, and in the meantime you can browse the website and read about the various session types here: Description of Services